Tommydreamer57/tutorials/postgres-composite-types.md

 According to the docs, you actually can leave the `ROW` keyword out, as long as the composite type has more than one field.
 To do this, you remove `ROW` and leave the parentheses.
 You may also be able to leave out the explicit type-cast, since SQL will automatically cast the RETURN into the function's declared return type.

 Now you should be able to create the function and run it - however you'll get an empty class every time.

+## Filling the Composite Value With Query Results

 All that's left now is to fill the data structure with query results from the database.

 We'll take this one step at a time, assuming minimal knowledge of the language.

+### Subject

 First, let's get the subject: